quasis/optimality/readme.txt

 * Redirects image attachment pages to the URL of the parent page.
 * Redirects ?replytocom=id to #comment-id in comment replies.
 * Redirects paginated comment pages to the parent page.
+* Redirects 404 error pages one level up in the website hierarchy.

 = Search Engines Optimization =
 * Provides title and description templates for search engines.